winstonhoseadriggins/fale.io/content/post/2016_11_05_speedup_ansible.md

 4. Tweak the number of **forks**.
 Ansible will operate on multiple controlled systems at once, and the exact amount is defined with the forks variable.
 You can change this value adding a "forks = X" line in your ansible.cfg file.
 By default this value is 5.

 5. If you are using **Paramiko mode** (aka: you are running Ansible from a machine that has EL6 or lower) every task will require a new SSH connection to be created.
-To reuse the same SSH connection, use the **accelerated mode**, by adding "accelerate: true" in your playbooks.
+To reuse the same SSH connection, use the **accelerated mode**, by adding "accelerate: True" in your playbooks.
 If you are running Ansible on Enterprise Linux 7 or newer, this is not needed since by default SSH connections are reused.

 6. Use **cycles** to improve speed.
 Some tasks have embedded optimizations if are called with an "with_items" parameter instead of called multiple times.
 Examples of this are the tasks to install packages, in fact you will call them with "with_items", they will perform one single transaction with all required packages together sppeding up the execution.